(1834 - 1912)

 He lived in Washington DC and practiced medicine and was in the insurance business.

 Bio and service information, and the photograph above, from Thomas1.
 His life details from the History of the Medical Society of the District of Columbia (1909), online from Google Books.
 A reference to the American Colonization Society and the Castillian is online in an exhibit from the Mel Fisher Maritime Heritage Society.
 Dr. Young kept a diary on that voyage, which is at the Virginia Historical Society, Richmond.

-Burial Place: Rock Creek Cemetery, Washington, DC
+1912; burial in Rock Creek Cemetery, Washington, DC